GManichandana/GVSU-CIS641-WE-4/README.md

 ## Prerequisites

- - understanding the basic of diabetes and types.
+ - Understanding the basic of diabetes and types.
  - Proficiency in programming language used in data science
  - Collecting the data from individuals
  - Familiarity with concepts of machine learning